How to buy Nanosonics (NAN) shares

-Nanosonics Limited is a medical instruments & supplies business based in Australia.
-Nanosonics shares (NAN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Nanosonics has a trailing 12-month revenue of around $103.1 million.
+Nanosonics is a medical instruments & supplies business based in Australia.
+Nanosonics shares (NAN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Nanosonics has a trailing 12-month revenue of around $120.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Nanosonics